iosappdeveloper/test/Learning_Launch_Offline.md

    1. `triggerStudentComponentFail` is enabled and user has `finished` but not `complete`d a module
    2. `triggerStudentComponentPass` is enabled and user has `complete`d a module

-Note - it is possible that multiple modules in a course has pass/fail settings but once user pass or fail any one of such modules then it is considered client's responsiblity to block the UI.
-Hence it is expected that at a time only one such module in a course will pass or fail.
+Note - it is possible that multiple modules in a course has pass/fail settings but once the user pass or fail one such module then it is considered client code's responsiblity to block the course from being taken by the user.
+Hence, it can be assumed that at a time only one such module in a course will pass or fail.

 Further, learning admin can configure a course to be taken multiple times (>=1 retries) with 2 failure actions after all attempts are taken by user - lock item or remove item from user's learning plan

-In both cases, in content or content structure screen, we don't do anything special.
-Once such a course progress is synced with server then -
+In both cases, the content structure or rendering screens does not do anything special.
+However, once user comes out of content screen and the progress is synced with server then -
 1. In response of currentUserLearningPlan API call, we check if studentComponentID doesn't match with the one we have stored the previous progress then simply deleted the offline content.
    1. Note we need to store `componentKey` in `StudentComponent` entity and `studentComponentID` in `LearningItemData` entity to identify this mismatch.
 2. In case failure action is lock item then we read an additional key `onlineStatus` inside `statusVOX` of each userTodo in `currentUserLearningPlan`.
-If this value is -2 then we can **Locked out** status.
+If this value is -2 then we can show **Locked out** status.